Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Population-share-weighted decomposability: graphical evaluation for common inequality measures

 On the other hand, as implied by the analysis above the points on the horizontal line $z_3=1/3$ different from $(1/3,1/3,1/3)$ will not deliver the value of 0.
-Thus, most of the cases of subgroup means equality will be assigned a positive between-group value.
+Thus, most of the cases of subgroup means equality will be assigned a positive between-group residual.

-Thus, coefficient of variation appears ill-suited for the population-share-weighted subgroup decomposition exercise.
-The between–group component can be negative and is non-monotone in subgroup mean differences.
-In such cases, the between term is perhaps not interpreted as a contribution to inequality at all.
-From an applied perspective, this highlights a limitation of variance-based measures for subgroup analysis.
-The variance itself is naturally decomposed into the within/between components but applying nonlinear transformation (taking square root) and dividing it by the mean to ensure scale-invariance introduces nonlinearities that lead to particular poor properties of the between-component.
+Thus, the coefficient of variation appears ill-suited for the population-share-weighted subgroup decomposition exercise.
+In addition to non-monotonicity in subgroup mean differences, which is shared by other non-decomposable measures, the between–group residual can be negative.
+From an applied perspective, this highlights a limitation of variance-based measures for subgroup analysis.\footnote{The variance itself is naturally decomposed into the within/between components but applying nonlinear transformation (taking square root) and dividing it by the mean to ensure scale-invariance introduces nonlinearities that lead to particular poor properties of the between-group residual.}